Our Precious Water

 > Are you a school that wants to teach your tamariki how to care for waterways in Kaipātiki?

-> Do you walk our reserves and enjoy the sight, sound or smell of our many streams?
+> Do you walk our reserves and enjoy the sights, sounds and wildlife in our many streams?

 > Do you often see muddy sections of waterways, eroding banks, smell bad odour and want to help prevent pollution?